-Securing fair compensation for a car or mechanical defect accident can be complicated because there may be several different parties that could be held liable for the event.
-Those parties could include your insurance company to the manufacturer of the car.
+Securing fair compensation for a car or mechanical defect accident in a product liability claim can be complicated because there may be several different parties that could be held liable for the event.
+Those parties could include your insurance company or the manufacturer of the car.

 Determining liability takes a skilled and experienced attorney.
-A complete investigation must be made into the accident in order to determine how it happened, which part or mechanical component failed, how that failure contributed to the accident itself, and how the party responsible for the part failure was negligent in their duty to the consumer.
+A complete investigation must be made into the accident in order to determine how it happened, which part or mechanical component failed, how that failure contributed to the accident itself, and how the responsible parties for the part failure were negligent in their duty to the consumer.

-In some cases involving defective cars and parts, the car manufacturer may be held liable for damages when an accident takes place.
-Car manufacturers have a duty to provide reasonably safe vehicles to the consumer.
-If it can be proven that they were negligent in that duty and it resulted in an accident with injuries, they may be held accountable.
-To pursue a compensation claim against a large car manufacturer, you must have legal counsel.
-Car manufacturers are large and powerful companies with teams of lawyers at their disposal, meaning you need someone with the experience and resources to protect your rights and fight back.
+In some cases involving defective cars and parts or defective design, the car manufacturer may be held liable for damages when an accident takes place.
+Auto manufacturers have a duty to provide reasonably safe vehicles to the consumer.
+If it can be proven that they were negligent in that duty and it resulted in an accident with physical injuries, they may be held accountable.
+To pursue a compensation claim against an auto industry manufacturer, you must have legal counsel.
+Vehicle manufacturers are large and powerful companies with teams of defense lawyers at their disposal, meaning you need someone with the experience and resources to protect your rights and fight back.

 A specific defective part may mean that the manufacturer of the parts can be held liable for compensation following a serious accident.
-In some cases, both the part manufacturer and the car manufacturer can be held liable for a defective part that leads to an accident.
+In some auto product liability cases, both the auto part manufacturer and the car manufacturer can be held liable for a defective part or defective product that leads to an accident.

 Car Dealership or Parts Dealers

 A car dealership or a parts dealer may also be held responsible in the event of a defective car accident.
 That may also include a used car dealer.
 Anyone who sold the defective vehicle may bear some of the responsibility, depending on the circumstances of the accident.